-With a population of over 80 million, around 99.4 percentage of Iranians are Muslims (93 percentage Shia and seven percentage Sunni branch of Islam).
+With a population of over 80 million, around 99.4 per cent of Iranians are Muslims (93 per cent Shia and seven per cent Sunni branch of Islam).
 The remaining 0.6 rates are minorities, mostly including Zoroastrians, Christians and Jews.
 The state religion in Iran is Shia Islam.
 Yet, the other mentioned religions are officially recognized and have reserved seats in the country's parliament.
-Like other countries, each of these religions have their celebrations, some are observed nationally and some only by the followers of that creed.
+Like other countries, each of these religions has its celebrations, some are observed nationally and some only by the followers of that creed.
 Here is a list of these religious celebrations in Iran.

 Since religious Eids follow the Islamic lunar calendar, they do not have a fixed day in the Gregorian/ Solar calendar.
-Read about Iran Public Holidays here, or get to know about Iran's tourist sites' off the record holidays here.
+Read about Iran's Public Holidays here, or get to know about Iran's tourist sites' off-the-record holidays here.

 Prophet Muhammad's First Revelation: Also an official national holiday in Iran, the 27th of Rajab (the seventh month of the Islamic lunar calendar), as believed by Muslims, is the day when Prophet Muhammad was first visited by the archangel “Gabriel” who revealed to him the first verses of the Holy Book of Quran and entitled him to prophethood around 1400 years ago in a cave called Hira near Mecca in Saudi Arabia.
 This event is also broadly celebrated in Iran with rituals and traditions similar to the Prophet's birthday.

 The Six Gahanbars: According to Zoroastrian mythology, God created this world in six days.
-Each of these six Gahanbars represents one of those creation days and are considered seasonal feasts celebrated by Zoroastrian Iranians.
+Each of these six Gahanbars represents one of those creation days and is considered a seasonal feast celebrated by Zoroastrian Iranians.